How to Train a Therapy Dog: Requirements You Need to Know

 First of all, let’s make sure we’re on the same page.
 You may think “service dog” and “therapy dog” are synonymous, but they’re in fact, two different things.
 Let’s explore the differences below.

 A service dog helps people who fall under the Americans with Disabilities Act (ADA).
-They are trained to recognize certain health issues, such as psychiatric episodes or seizures.
-They can also assist disabled individuals to reach items, open doors and cabinets, be aware of people around them (such as if they are deaf or blind), and help autistic people handle being out.
+They are trained to notice certain health issues, such as seizures.
+They can also assist disabled individuals to reach items, open doors and cabinets, be aware of people around them (such as if they are deaf or blind), and help people with mental health problems.

-Because these dogs fall under the ADA, this means they have full public access rights.
-So while normal pet dogs can't go to these places, service dogs can.
+These dogs are under the ADA, so they have full public access rights.
+While normal pet dogs can’t go to these places, service dogs can.

 Service dogs are allowed in public spaces such as restaurants, libraries, stores, and even on public transportation.
 Also, landlords cannot forbid the possession of a service dog, even if normal pets aren’t allowed for other tenants.

 Service dogs usually stay with one owner for their life, as they’ll need help throughout the rest of the years with their disabilities.

 Therapy dogs are trained to give affection and comfort to people who need support.
 Unlike service dogs, therapy dogs don’t fall under the ADA, which means owners and handlers don’t have the same rights.

 For example, if you train your dog to be a therapy dog, you may not be entitled to legally keeping it at your apartment if your landlord doesn’t allow it in your contract.
 You can bring them to some public places (such as a medical facility, hospitals, schools, and libraries), but you’ll have to make sure you have the proper certification, registration, and even insurance to do so.

 Therapy dogs don’t have one specific “handler”; instead, they travel and visit different establishments to help a wide variety of people.